savnani5/Trajectory-Estimation-Of-A-Projectile/README.md

 # Trajectory-Estimation-Of-A-Projectile
-**Objective**: To fit the best curve for the ball’s trajectory using the input from two different videos and compare different fitting methods on basis of efficiency, time of execution and goodness of fit etc.
+**Objective**: To fit the best curve for the ball’s trajectory using the input from two different videos and compare different fitting methods on basis of efficiency, time of execution and goodness of fit etc. For detailed report checkout [this link](https://github.com/savnani5/Trajectory-Estimation-Of-A-Projectile/blob/main/Documentation/ENPM673-%20HW1.pdf).

 [Input videos](https://drive.google.com/drive/folders/1gggBKHrBkxIWk9W-foiG3sJGHKkgK0gu?usp=sharing)